Erik Spoelstra: Later years (2013–present)

 On September 29, 2013, the Heat extended Spoelstra's contract to an undisclosed multi-year deal.
 Details were not released, but Spoelstra was expected to receive a pay raise and a bigger role in the front office.
 Spoelstra led the Heat to the 2014 NBA Finals, becoming the third coach to lead his team to four straight Finals.
 The Heat faced the San Antonio Spurs once again, only this time losing the series in five games.
 On December 16, 2017, Spoelstra got his 455th win as the head coach of the Heat and passed Riley for most wins in franchise history, when they defeated the Los Angeles Clippers 90–85.
 Topping off the 2016–17 season, Spoelstra was named the NBCA Co-Coach of the Year after leading the Heat to a 30 win record in the final 41 games of the season.

-During the 2019–20 season, Spoelstra had again coached the Heat back to the 2020 NBA Finals before falling 4–2 to the Los Angeles Lakers.

-On April 28, 2021, Spoelstra earned his 600th win as the Heat's head coach, and also became the sixth head coach in NBA history to win 600 games with one team.
+During the 2019–20 season, Spoelstra coached the Heat to the 2020 NBA Finals before falling 4–2 to the Los Angeles Lakers.
+On April 28, 2021, Spoelstra earned his 600th win as the Heat's head coach and also became the sixth head coach in NBA history to win 600 games with one team.
 On February 6, 2022, Spoelstra was named as the Eastern Conference head coach for the 2022 NBA All-Star Game.

+On March 13, 2023, Spoelstra won his 697th game, which ranks him 20th on the all-time wins list among NBA head coaches.
+He surpassed Red Holzman and is behind John MacLeod on the list.
+During the 2022–23 season, Spoelstra coached the 8-seed Heat to the 2023 NBA Finals, his sixth appearance as head coach, but lost the series to the Denver Nuggets in five games.

+On January 9, 2024, Spoelstra and the Heat agreed to an eight-year contract extension worth more than 120 million.

 Personal life

-On September 17, 2015, Spoelstra announced his engagement to former Miami Heat cheerleader, Nikki Sapp.
-They married on July 22, 2016 and have two sons and one daughter together.
+After a brief engagement with Analia Romero, Spoelstra announced his engagement to former Miami Heat dancer, Nikki Sapp.
+They were married in July 2016 and have three children.
+In November 2023, the couple divorced.

+On November 6, 2025, his home in Coral Gables, Florida was heavily damaged by fire.
+Spoelstra was not at home when the fire started, having been with the team on a chartered flight back to Miami.
+His children were at their mother's house at the time.